joa/haxe-sublime2-bundle/README.markdown

  - press **Ctrl+Shift+B** to select a NME target
  - press **Ctrl+Enter** to build and run (regular Sublime Text build system won't work)

+### Troubleshooting

+ - You'll need a working installation of Haxe (`haxe` and `haxelib`): start by trying to compile your project directly through a terminal.
+ - Open the Sublime Text Console (in View menu) to see what's going on.
+ - Don't hesitate to [open an issue](https://github.com/clemos/haxe-sublime-bundle/issues) in case anything goes wrong.

 ### Tips & tricks

 As this bundle displays code hinting for method calls in the “status bar”,